WHATS HOT

 A Guide To Avoid Ovarian Pain During

-Women who want to conceive should have a preconception checkup with her doctor before .
+Women who want to conceive should have a checkup with her doctor before .
 They are expected to inform the doctor about any pain that may face, and in particular, any pain in the lower abdomen and pelvic area during their visit.

 It’s a common problem for women to experience severe pain on one side of the ovary during ovulation.
 This pain is usually short-lived and occurs in the middle of the cycle.
 However, some women do take medication to alleviate the discomfort.